druidfi/guidelines/docs/security_updates.md

 Check if any automated pull requests have been made in the repository.
 If there is already an automated pull request, check the branch and see everything works before merging.

+### If no automated PR exists

+Create a branch for the update as usual according to the instructions below.

 ### Checking Drupal release notes

 ##### If no automated pull requests have been made, check the Drupal security updates: